Penn State Harrisburg

-Penn State Harrisburg, also called The Capital College, is an undergraduate college and graduate school of the Pennsylvania State University located in Lower Swatara Township, Pennsylvania.
-The campus is located 9 miles (15 km) south of Harrisburg.
-The campus enrolls over 4,621 students as of 2021 and offers two associate, 34 baccalaureate, 24 master's, and three doctoral degrees as well as certificate and certification programs.
+Penn State Harrisburg, officially Pennsylvania State University at Harrisburg—Capital College and also called The Capital College, is an undergraduate college and graduate school of the Pennsylvania State University located in Lower Swatara Township, Pennsylvania.
+The campus is 9 miles (15 km) south of Harrisburg.
+Penn State offers 2 associate, 34 baccalaureate, 19 master's, and three doctoral degree programs as well as certificate, certification, and joint degree programs.
 It was an upper division college (serving only juniors and seniors) from its founding in 1966 until accepting freshmen and sophomores in 2004.

-The Penn State Eastgate Center, opened in 1991 in downtown Harrisburg, contains state agencies such as the Pennsylvania Securities Commission and Pennsylvania Municipal Retirement System as well as hearing rooms for workers compensation that also occupy space in the building.
-As of June 1, 2012, all classrooms and administrative personnel previously located in this building were relocated to the Middletown campus.
+The "Penn State Eastgate Center" opened in 1991 in downtown Harrisburg and contains state agencies such as the Pennsylvania Securities Commission and Pennsylvania Municipal Retirement System as well as hearing rooms for workers compensation that also occupy space in the building.
+As of 2012, all classrooms and administrative personnel previously located in this building were relocated to the Middletown campus.

+History

+The college was initially founded in 1966 as the "Penn State Capitol Campus".
+This new campus was exclusively for upper division undergraduates and graduate students.
+The first students graduated from the Capitol College in 1968, with the first on-campus graduation taking place in 1969.

+The school gained college status in 1986 and was subsequently renamed as the "Pennsylvania State University at Harrisburg—Capital College".
+Two years later, the college granted its first doctorate degrees.

+The college welcomed its first four-year undergraduates in 2001, with its first student housing opening in 2002.
+Penn State Harrisburg was considered fully transitioned into a four-year college by 2004.

 Academics

 As a college and graduate school of the Pennsylvania State University, Penn State Harrisburg grants associate, bachelor's, master's, and doctoral degrees.
 In addition to the 33 full baccalaureate programs it offers, as one of the 24 campuses of the Penn State, the college also offers the first two years of study leading to more than 160 majors offered throughout the Penn State system.
-The college also houses 24 master's degree programs, as well as doctoral programs in Adult Education, American Studies, and Public Administration.
+The college also houses 24 master's degree programs, as well as doctoral programs in American Studies, Engineering Systems, and Public Administration.

 At the transfer level, the college serves students from all Commonwealth campuses of the Pennsylvania State University, as well as students from community colleges and other accredited colleges and universities.

 The college also is the academic and administrative home of the Penn State Intercollege Master of Professional Studies Program in Homeland Security (iMPS-HLS), a partnership of six Penn State colleges sponsoring an online graduate degree program delivered by Penn State World Campus.

-Location

-Penn State Harrisburg's campus is easily accessible via major interstate routes and the Pennsylvania Turnpike at exit 247.
-Harrisburg International Airport is within one mile (1.6 km) of the campus, and public transportation serves the college.
-The Penn State Hershey Medical Center and Penn State Dickinson School of Law are also located nearby.

-The campus lies within 2 hours driving distance from major metropolitan areas, including Philadelphia, Baltimore, and Washington D.C.